Born in 1903 in Brighton, Ontario

 A native of Brighton, Ontario, Eddie Hayward began his career as a jockey.
 In 1918 he was galloping horses at a racetrack in Saskatchewan.

-Then he left to Spokane, Washington.
+Then he left for Spokane, Washington.
 He rode until 1923.
 After learning the art of horse conditioning for racing, he embarked on a training career.

 His first client was James Norris, owner of the Detroit Red Wings of the National Hockey League, for whom he would win the 1938 Metropolitan Handicap with Danger Point.